 - Embodied emissions from data center hardware and construction of a data center

-If you already have a website, accordingly to Website Carbon, they look at the following in calculating how green your website is:
+If you already have a website, accordingly to Website Carbon, they look at the following in calculating how to green your website is:

 Data transfer over the wire